scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The figure below (Fig. :ref:`cctbxplusPulldown`) shows part of the cascading menus for the *jupyerlabcctbxsnipsplus* library after it has been installed successfully.
-The submenus correspond to the names of subfolders in the *cctbx+* folder in the snippets folder, which was manually created inside of the Jupyter folder in the local library folder (i.e., ~/Library/Jupyter/multimenus_snippets/cctbx+ on the Mac).
+The submenus correspond to the names of subfolders in the *cctbx+* folder in the snippets folder, which was manually created inside of the Jupyter folder in the local library folder (i.e., :code:`~/Library/Jupyter/multimenus_snippets/cctbx+` on macOS).

 .. figure:: ./figs/cctbxplusPulldown.png
    :align: center